DistributedCollective/zero/README.md

 1. The system is designed to always be over-collateralized - the dollar value of the locked Ether exceeds the dollar value of the issued stablecoins

-2. The stablecoins are fully redeemable - users can always swap $x worth of ZUSD for $x worth of ETH (minus fees), directly with the system.
+2. The stablecoins are fully redeemable - users can always swap $x worth of ZUSD for $x worth of rBTC (minus fees), directly with the system.

 3. The system algorithmically controls the generation of ZUSD through a variable issuance fee.

 After opening a Trove with some Ether, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
-A user with $1000 worth of ETH in a Trove can issue up to 909.09 ZUSD.
+A user with $1000 worth of rBTC in a Trove can issue up to 909.09 ZUSD.

 The tokens are freely exchangeable - anyone with an Ethereum address can send or receive ZUSD tokens, whether they have an open Trove or not.
 The tokens are burned upon repayment of a Trove's debt.

-The Liquity system regularly updates the ETH:USD price via a decentralized data feed.
+The Liquity system regularly updates the rBTC:USD price via a decentralized data feed.
 When a Trove falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Liquidation and the Stability Pool